mietek/haskell-on-heroku/README.md

 About
 -----

 Made by [Miëtek Bak](https://mietek.io/).
-Published under the [MIT X11 license](https://halcyon.sh/license/).
+Published under the BSD license.
 Not affiliated with Heroku.